emontzkajnl/plugins/custom-facebook-feed/README.txt

 = Are there any limitations on which Facebook page or Facebook group feeds I can display? =

-The Facebook feed you're trying to display has to be from a publicly accessible Facebook page or Facebook group.
+The feed you're trying to display has to be from a publicly accessible page or group.
 This means that you can't display the feed from your own personal Facebook profile.
 This is to do with Facebook's privacy policies.
 You can't display a non-public Facebook feed publicly.

-If your Facebook page has any restrictions on it (age, for example) then it means that people have to be signed into Facebook in order to view your page.
+If your page has any restrictions on it (age, for example) then it means that people have to be signed into Facebook.com in order to view your page.
 This isn't desirable for most Facebook pages as it means that it isn't accessible by people who don't have a Facebook account and that your Facebook page can't be crawled and indexed by search engines.

 An easy way to determine whether your Facebook page is set to public is to sign out of your Facebook account and try to visit your page.
-If Facebook forces you to sign in to view your page then it isn't public.
-You can change your Facebook page to public in your Facebook page settings simply by removing any age or location restrictions you have on it ([screenshot](https://smashballoon.com/wp-content/uploads/2013/06/facebook-page-restrictions.png)), which will then allow the Custom Facebook Feed plugin to access and display your feed.
+If you are forced you to sign in to view your page then it isn't public.
+You can change your Facebook page to public in your settings simply by removing any age or location restrictions you have on it ([screenshot](https://smashballoon.com/wp-content/uploads/2013/06/facebook-page-restrictions.png)), which will then allow the plugin to access and display your feed.

 = Can I display feeds from multiple Facebook pages? =

 Yep!
-Create as many feeds as you like from different Facebook pages.
+Create as many feeds as you like from different pages.
 Just click "Add New" to create a new feed and then embed it anywhere on your site.

 = Can I display feeds from a Facebook Group? =

 Yep!
-First, authorize the plugin by using the big blue Facebook button on the "Facebook Feed" settings page and then select your Facebook group.
-You must be a member of the group and an admin of that Facebook group must have installed our app in the Facebook group settings.
-Directions for this are provided when you authorize the plugin via the Facebook Feed settings page.
+First, authorize the plugin by connecting an account on our settings page and then select your Facebook group.
+You must be a member and an admin of that group must have installed our app in the Facebook group settings.
+Directions for this are provided when you authorize the plugin via the settings page.

 = Can I display the feed from a personal Facebook profile? =